gwenh11/LS_core/01_RB101/small_problems/debugging/03_valid_series.md

 ```

 On line 5 of the original code, `odd_count` is assigned to `3`, which will always be evaluated to a truthy condition in the ternary operator.
 Therefore, the method returns `true` for all series of numbers that sum to 47 (we have an explicit return `fase` on line 2 when the numbers do not sum up to 47), irrespective of how many odd numbers it contains.

+#### Further Exploration

+If you take a close look at `odd_count == 3 ? true : false`, you see that the equality comparison `odd_count == 3` itself returns a Boolean.
+Is the ternary operator on line 5 really necessary in order to return a Boolean from our method? **The ternary operator on line 5 is not necessary.**